A

 aesthetic (adjective)

 Concerned with beauty or the appreciation of beauty.
+(NOA)

 Noun: A set of principles underlying and guiding the work of a particular artist or artistic movement.
+(NOA)

 aesthete (noun): A person who has or affects to have a special appreciation of art and beauty.
+(OD)

 aesthetics (noun): The branch of philosophy that deals with the principles of beauty and artistic taste.
+(OD)

 alacrity (noun)

 Brisk and cheerful readiness.
-(OD)
+(NOA)

 Promptness in response; cheerful readiness.
 (MW)